xzhimenghkust/Haimap-cold-seep-microbial-diversity/README.md

 Community Data: "asv_18s.txt" for microeukaryotes,
                  "asv_table_16s.txt" for prokaryotes

-Taxonomy file: "taxonomy-18s.tsv" for prokaryotes
+Taxonomy file: "taxonomy-18s.tsv" for microeukaryotes,
               "taxonomy-16s.tsv" for prokaryotes

 Metadata: "SEM_data_for_16S.csv" which contains all environmental data and calculated richness